 WWII US Signal Corp surplus

 How the switchboard come into play?
 For example, Tupsan wants to call Naasag.
 The caller will dial the Operator and request to connect Naasag.
 The operator dials the party in Naasag.
-When the call is answered, he connects them using a patch cord.
-There’s a lamp indicator to show the call is in progress.
+When the call is answered, he connects both parties using a patch cord.
+A lamp indicates the conversation is on-going.

 As far as I can recall, telephones were installed mostly at gov’t offices, hospital, Police, homes of public officials and key people.
 Starting from Naasag: